Sunday, March 19, 2017

 Rock 'n' Roll Trailblazer Chuck Berry Dead at 90

-Rock 'n' roll pioneer Chuck Berry died on Saturday, March 18, in his home outside St. Louis.
+Rock 'n' roll pioneer Chuck Berry died on Saturday, March 18, in his home outside of St. Louis.
 He was 90.
-Berry was one of rock music’s most important architects; his influence is incalculable—resonating in nearly every aspect of popular music.
-The rock legend's iconic guitar-playing style and peerless storytelling gifts in song are forever etched in the collective minds of music lovers the world over and will no doubt continue to be appreciated centuries from now.
+Berry was one of rock music’s most important architects.
+His influence is incalculable—resonating in nearly every aspect of popular music.
+The rock legend's iconic guitar-playing style and peerless storytelling gifts are forever etched in the collective minds of music lovers the world over and will continue to be appreciated in the centuries to come.

 Berry’s seminal tracks from the mid-1950s to the early ‘60s were vital in helping shape rock 'n' roll music.
-His sound was an exhilarating mixture of blues, R&B and country and western.
+His sound was an exhilarating mixture of blues, R&B, and country & western.

 Also, Berry was a natural-born showman.
 He lit up the stage with his innate charm and humor, which were equally matched by his boundless energy and rare talent.